CBD for Anxiety - Does it Work?

 • Sleep

 However, CBD works a bit differently.
-As of this time, researchers believe that it doesn’t directly affect our ECS.
+Researchers believe that it doesn’t directly affect our ECS.
 Instead, they theorize it has an indirect effect to help balance out the ECS.
+It’s through this homeostasis that CBD is able to produce so many of its therapeutic benefits, from chronic pain relief to anti-inflammatory effects.

 Can You Use CBD for Anxiety?

 Since CBD helps to balance our ECS, some researchers believe it can help reduce levels of anxiety.
-Furthermore, our ECS works directly with our amygdala – a region of the brain associated with emotional processes, including fear. ⁶ Simply put, when our amygdala is out of control, we feel an abundance of anxiety.
+Furthermore, our ECS works directly with our amygdala, a region of the brain associated with emotional processes, including fear. ⁶ Simply put, when our amygdala is out of control, we feel an abundance of anxiety.

-In other words, CBD was able to physically decrease fear in the brain.
+A recent study found that CBD reduced the neurofunctional response to fear and threat-related stimuli in the amygdala and parahippocampal. ⁷ In other words, CBD physically decreases fear in the brain.
 While more research is required to understand how much CBD affects anxiety, we know it has a lot of potential.

 What Does the Research Say?